U.S. border wall, Agua Prieta, Sonora, 2017

-Materials: one thousand glow in the dark vinyl stickers applied to the wall on the U.S./Mexico Border
+Materials: one thousand glow in the dark vinyl stickers applied to the border wall

 Photographs by Chiara Rose Skabelund

 ... a woman came north through that desert, she walked and walked, ten miles, twenty miles, thirty miles, forty miles, I have done this same walk in the furnace days of summer, and so she walked and then, by God, she could walk no more and the water was gone and she started peeling off her clothes, the dress, then the slip, the panties, the bra, walking naked, the sun eating her, the temperatures rising, the brain staving off death with panic, she walks and then falls on the sand, flails about and I must tell you she is five months pregnant,…but she pretends she is swimming and this time the water is sand, the burning sands and so she swims.
 When they find her, the authorities, she has second- and third-degree burns all over the front of her body from swimming in this volcanic sea.
 She lives—sometimes we do live through these things….
 Third-degree burns across the swollen breasts that will soon be rich with milk.

 What do we do with a wall, a massive mark that moves hundreds of miles dividing the landscape?

 For one country, that wall is to keep others out, to not allow others in.

 For the other country, the wall is a mark that says, "you are not welcome here, you cannot come in."